MetaMask/metamask-design-system/packages/design-system-react-native/src/components/Text/README.md

 ## Notes

 - The `Text` component is designed to be flexible and works seamlessly with `twrnc` for styling.
-- When using `twClassNames`, ensure the class names are compatible with your Tailwind configuration.
+- When using `twClassName`, ensure the class names are compatible with your Tailwind configuration.
 - The `variant` prop controls the overall typography, including font size and line height.
-- Custom styles can be applied via the `style` prop, which merges with the styles generated from `twClassNames` and other props.
+- Custom styles can be applied via the `style` prop, which merges with the styles generated from `twClassName` and other props.

 ## Importing Types